 - Mix metals: Pair with brushed brass or pewter for a layered, collected vibe.

 Stick to soft white candles so the glass does the talking.
-It’s glam, but not “sequins at brunch” glam.
+It’s glam, but in a quiet, grown-up way.

 8. Dried Bouquet, But Make It Winter

 Dried florals are low-maintenance and high-style.
-They bring texture, warmth, and that “I shop at small boutiques” energy to your table.
+They bring texture, warmth, and that quiet small-boutique energy to your table.

-A few years ago I switched to dried florals for winter tables.
-They last all season and still feel warm and textured.
+A friend of mine switched to dried florals for her winter tables a few years ago, and they last all season while still feeling warm and textured.

 - Pick the palette: Creams, terra-cotta, and chocolatey browns feel winter-appropriate.